vdubovsky/transactional-demo/README.md

 ## Topics to learn

-- How to start simple spring application that connects to Postgres and MySQL
+- How to start simple Spring application that connects to Postgres and MySQL
 - How to run Postgres/MySQL in Docker
 - ACID, transactional phenomena, transactional isolation levels
 - @Transactional annotation and its parameters